Hassan6586/etcd-play/README.md

 ### All nodes failure

-`etcd` is highly available as long as a quorum of cluster members are operational and can communicate with each other and with clients.
+`etcd` is highly available as a long as a quorum of cluster members are operational and can communicate with each other and with clients.
 5-node clusters can tolerate failures of any two members.
 Data loss is still possible in catastrophic events, like all nodes failing. `etcd` persists enough information on stable storage so that members can recover safely from the disk and rejoin the cluster.
 In particular, `etcd` stores new log entries onto disk before committing them to the log to prevent committed entries from being lost on an unexpected restart.

 <img src="https://storage.googleapis.com/etcd/assets-etcd-play-old/all-nodes-failures-20160307.gif" alt="all-node-failures"/>